ubiratansoares/tite/docs/index.md

 ```

 Both **TestSubscriber** and **TestObserver** assertions let you get your tests done; but after using these APIs for a while, you may figure out they are not perfect ...
-Let's see why.

-#### API discoverability

-The range of verifiable aspects of some reactive-powered API is quite wide... you may be interested :

-- on the values emmited
-- on error(s) signaled
-- on sequence "lifecycle" check (*Is it terminated* ? *Is it running* ?)
-- all that together

-Furthermore, when using some **TestSubscriber** or **TestObserver** API, have you ever asked what is the diference between

-- `assertError` and `assertFailure`?
-- `assertEmpty` and `assertNoValues`?
-- `assertValuesSequence` and `assertValuesSet`?

-Offering several options over an API is a decision that may confuse the developer, even unintentionally.

-#### Java API style in a Kotlin world

-Yes, it's true.
-The *fluent-and-chainable* API design is nice, but is too much Java-sh, and not so much Kotlin idiomatic.

-#### DSL Goal

-Kotlin empowers developers with a new world of possibilities, including a new field of DSL grammars using language features like **infix notation** for functions representations, **lambdas extensions** over instance types and others.
+Nevertheless, Kotlin empowers developers with a new world of possibilities, including a new field of DSL grammars using language features like **infix notation** for functions representations, **lambdas extensions** over instance types and others.

-With that in mind, Tite was born.
+With this in mind, Tite was born.
 It aims to apply some grammar over
-**TestSubscriber** and **TestObserver** APIs while improving the API discoverability as well.
+**TestSubscriber** and **TestObserver** APIs while improving these APIs discoverability as well.

 ## Source Code